 Excise tax, also known as selective consumption tax, is applied over the values generated in the manufacturing and/or importation of certain luxury goods, tobacco, alcohol, TV cable, telecommunications services, and insurance.
 Applicable rates vary.

-The Dominican Republic has a regulatory framework to encourage local and foreign investment in some industries, such as cinema, export processing zones and tourism.
+The Dominican Republic has a regulatory framework to encourage local and foreign investment in some industries, such as cinema, export processing zones, tourism, textiles, leather and footwear.
 This framework consists of a series of tax benefits, ranging from exemption from the payment of company incorporation and liberalisation of the tax on the transfer of industrialised goods and services for goods and services associated with the industry, to the release of income tax.